Terradue/doc-ellip/source/solutions/workflows/quick-start/general_notes.rst

 .. admonition:: Congrats

-  You have now the resources needed to complete all the Hands-On !
+  You have now the resources needed to complete all the Hands-On!

 Programming languages
 ^^^^^^^^^^^^^^^^^^^^^

 The Hands-On exercises are implemented with 2 different languages: bash and python.
 You can choose which language to use.
 All the Hands-On exercises relate to bash by default, but you can choose to use python, and the behaviour will not change.

+The dollar sign ($) at the beginning of each line indicates the Linux shell prompt.
+The actual prompt will include additional information (e.g. *[user@sb-10-15-10-10.terradue.int]$* ) but it is omitted from these instructions for brevity.

 * For example, for the Hands-On 1, to select bash type: